matomo-org/developer-documentation/docs/generated/master/Piwik/ScheduledTask.md

 ScheduledTask
 =============

-Contains metadata describing and referencing a chunk of PHP code that should be executed regularly.
+Contains metadata describing a chunk of PHP code that should be executed at regular intervals.

 Description
 -----------